webis-de/clef24-search-quality-decision-making/README.md

 # 🆚 algorithmic-quality-decision-making

-Code and data for the paper "The Impact of Search Quality on Decision Making for Comparative Questions".
+Code and data for the paper "The Impact of Web Search Result Quality on Decision Making".

 ## Installation